Peterborough-DEI-Project/IDEA-Toolkit/README.md

 ---

+## Steps To Get Started
+1. Install VS Code, Node.JS, Git
+2. Login to github on VSCode and clone this repo
+3. Open the repo, cd to IDEA-Toolkit and run: npm install
+4. To start up the app, run: npm run dev

 ## 🌐 Project Overview

 The **IDEA WebApp** is designed to help **City of Peterborough staff** apply an **Inclusion, Diversity, Equity, and Accessibility (IDEA)** lens in their work.